stallman-j/ekonomR/vignettes/rent-increase-calculation.md

 bls_file_overall_cpi <- file.path(data_path,"SeriesReport-20250421172231_bfdf8d.xlsx")

 rent_suggested_overall_cpi <- ekonomR::calculate_rent_proposal(bls_xlsx_file = bls_file_overall_cpi)
-#> [1] "Inflation from Jun 2021 to Mar 2025 was 16.6% according to the BLS CPI that you inputted.\n For a starting rent of $1500 you might propose a rent of $1749.216."
+#> [1] "Inflation from Jun 2021 to Mar 2025 was 16.6% according to the BLS CPI that you inputted."
+#> [1] "For a starting rent of $1400 you might propose a rent of $1632.602."
 ```

-## Conclusion
+## Conclusion BLS

 It looks like housing has risen slightly faster than the overall CPI in the northeast over that time.
-A reasonable suggestion might be somewhere in \$1750 to \$1850.
+A reasonable suggestion might be somewhere in \$1632.602 to \$1696.37.

 # Overall Conclusion

-Interestingly, the Yale and BLS numbers are pretty close!
+The Yale and BLS numbers are pretty close!
+That's reassurring.

-From the Yale numbers, inflation over 2021 to 2025 was somewhere between 12\% and 25.4\%, with the low number coming from ignoring 2021-2022 due to data constraints, giving me an estimated proposed rent ranging from about \$1680 to \$1880 off a starting value of \$1500.
+From the Yale numbers, inflation over 2021 to 2025 was somewhere between 12% and 25.4%, with the low number coming from ignoring 2021-2022 due to data constraints, giving me an estimated proposed rent ranging from about \$1564.2 to \$1755.3, with a middle-range estimate being about \$1650, off a starting value of \$1400.

-From the BLS data, inflation from June 2021 to March 2025 ranged between 16.6\% and 21.2\%, giving an estimated proposed rent ranging from \$1750 to \$1820.
+From the BLS data, inflation from June 2021 to March 2025 ranged between 16.6% and 21.2%, giving an estimated proposed rent ranging from \$1632.60 to \$1696.37.

-I think a fair number to propose, then, is probably about \$1850.
+With a midrange estimate of about 20% inflation, that also increases my parking fee to about \$120.

+I think a fair proposal would be to go to \$1700 for the main rent, which is a little above the BLS data, a little below the very highest Yale estimate (which, recall, was based on adding in an extra year of inflation from 2020-2021), but generous relative to the mid-range estimate off the Yale data and slightly higher than the highest BLS estimate.

+If I add on approximately \$120 for parking, then I might want to propose a total rent of about \$1820.

 # Just the Code